Friday, December 23, 2011

 No Constraints on the Foreign Key When no other constraints are defined on the foreign key, any number of rows in the child table can reference the same parent key value.
 This model allows nulls in the foreign key.

 This model establishes a one-to-many relationship between the parent and foreign keys that allows undetermined values (nulls) in the foreign key.
-An example of such a relationship is shown in Figure 6-3, "Tables with Referential Integrity Constraints" between the employee and department tables.
-Each department (parent key) has many employees (foreign key), and some employees might not be in a department (nulls in the foreign key).
+An example of such a relationship is shown in Figure 6-3, "Tables with Referential Integrity Constraints" between the

 NOT NULL Constraint on the Foreign Key When nulls are not allowed in a foreign key, each row in the child table must explicitly reference a value in the parent key because nulls are not allowed in the foreign key.